Financial-Times/bertha/README.md

 ### Logs

-Heroku router and app logs are sent to Splunk via the Heroku log drain.
+Logs are sent to Splunk via the Heroku log drain.
+There is also a [Splunk dashboard](https://financialtimes.splunkcloud.com/en-GB/app/search/bertha).

 Query the logs: